-What Has MTO Told Us So Far?
+What Has MTO Demonstrated So Far?

 MTO has been successfully implemented in five metropolitan areas.
-We have learned that it is possible to enable substantial numbers of low-income families living in subsidized housing developments in distressed inner-city neighborhoods to relocate to low-poverty neighborhoods using tenant-based Section 8.
+The program has shown that it is possible to enable substantial numbers of low-income families living in subsidized housing developments in distressed inner-city neighborhoods to relocate to low-poverty neighborhoods using tenant-based Section 8 housing vouchers.

 HUD also made a series of small grants to independent academic researchers to study some of the early effects of MTO.
-Findings from four of these papers are summarized below.
-Because the papers have not been published as of this writing, we recommend contacting the authors before quoting these results.
+Findings from four of these articles are summarized in this section.
+Because the articles have not been published as of this writing, we recommend contacting the authors before quoting these results.

-As a general rule, the effects of moving to a low-poverty neighborhood are about twice as large as the differences reported here, because about one-half of the families-who were provided with MTO vouchers that they could use only if they moved to a low-poverty neighborhood-did not lease up.
-Thus, they remained in high-poverty neighborhoods but, for research purposes, are nonetheless members of the "treatment" group.
+As a general rule, the effects of moving to a low-poverty neighborhood are about twice as large as the differences reported here, because approximately one-half of the families-who were provided with MTO vouchers they could use only if they moved to a low-poverty neighborhood-did not lease up.
+Thus, they remained in high-poverty neighborhoods, but for research purposes they are nonetheless members of the "experimental" group.